zulvkr/wbnuxtvuetify/README.md

 - Vuetify provided classes.
 - Some custom CSS classes in `index.vue`.
 - Inline stylings.

-Admittedly, custom CSS classes are made only due to some CSS are unreadable when inlined.

 Negative margins, decimal paddings and hardcoded colors are sprinkled in the template to get the pixel perfect look.